What DPSC Actually Means for Your Bank

 • API security: signed requests, replay attack prevention, rate limiting

-• Most common inspection gap: Older app versions remain live without force-upgrade mechanisms; RBI expects a sunset policy for versions older than 12 months
+Most Common Inspection Gap Older app versions remain live without force-upgrade mechanisms.
+RBI expects a documented sunset policy for versions older than 12 months.
+Apps published before the DPSC effective date and never sunsetted are a systemic finding.

 • PCI-DSS compliance is a prerequisite, not a substitute — RBI maps PCI controls to DPSC requirements